mlab817/zoom-api/README.md

 After these changes, you can now use the application.
 In the frontend, you may use [axios](https://github.com/axios/axios) to make the requests.
 You can also test the application using [Postman](https://postman.com).

+A demo of this app is available at [ZoomAPI](https://my-zoom-api.herokuapp.com).

 ## Usage

 This API has four endpoints: